215 Million Believers Face Persecution for Their Faith in Christ

 The release of the new 2018 World Watch List–the most comprehensive, authoritative report of the top 50 countries where Christian persecution is most severe–confirms what we’ve seen and shared with you over the past year.
 Our brothers and sisters in Christ are coming under increasing levels of persecution as they live and die for their faith.

 While Christian persecution takes many forms, Open Doors defines it as any hostility experienced as a result of identification with Christ.
-Christians throughout the world continue to risk imprisonment, loss of their homes and possessions (including custody of their children), torture, beheadings, rape and even death as a result of their faith.
+Christian torture remains an issue for believers throughout the world including the risk of imprisonment, loss of home and possessions (including custody of their children, physical torture, beheadings, rape and even death as a result of their faith.

 Of the 50 countries on the Open Doors World Watch List, 30 saw an increase in persecution during the reporting period.
 Our new research indicates that throughout the world, approximately 215 million Christians experience high, very high or extreme persecution for following Jesus.
 Nearly one of every 12 Christians in the world lives in an area, or in a culture, in which Christianity is illegal, forbidden or punished